brklntmhwk/leptos-practice/README.md

 ## Backlog

 - [x] add comments to all line blocks in Dockerfile and tweak some existing ones
-- [] introduce TailwindCSS and arrage the ecosystem
+- [ ] introduce TailwindCSS and arrage the ecosystem
 - [x] introduce SeaORM
+- [ ] learn about Axum